Iasa-Global/btabok/pages/engagement_model/views.md

 - What functionality is required at the business capability level and who will use it?

-- What information needs to be managed, how is it stored and sourced?
+- What information needs to be managed, and how is it stored and sourced?

 - How will the elements of your system interact with each other, internally and externally, will it provide an API?

-- Where will the system run, on prem or in the cloud and what software components are needed
+- Where will the system run, on-prem or in the cloud and what software components are needed

-- How will the system be developed and what environments such as: dev, test, performance test are needed?
+- How will the system be developed and what environments such as dev, test, performance test are needed?

 - What are the operational needs of your system?

-When the architect considers such questions, the groups of stakeholders start to take shape and the architect can determine what is important for the architecture depending of where the areas of complexity are.
+When the architect considers such questions, the groups of stakeholders start to take shape and the architect can determine what is important for the architecture depending on where the areas of complexity are.

-Presenting anything other than the simplest of architectures in one diagram, makes the architecture difficult to communicate and the diagram rapidly becomes unusable and unwieldy.
+Presenting anything other than the simplest of architectures in one diagram makes the architecture difficult to communicate and the diagram rapidly becomes unusable and unwieldy.
 The use of views provides different ways to describe the architecture representing the needs of the different stakeholder groups who care about what is being delivered.